wp-plugins/woocommerce-poor-guys-swiss-knife/readme.txt

 * Set labels for shop buttons (Add to Cart, Read more, Select options, tax, etc.)
 * Manage available payment gateways on a per product basis with intelligent filter to show the most restrictive combination when a customer has more than one product in his cart
 * Configure number of items on shop pages, etc.
+* Filter products to be displayed on main shop page

 Cart:

 * Set required minimum / allowed maximum and incremental steps globally for all products based on product type
+* Aggregate required minimum / allowed maximum based on item quantities
 * Set minimum, maximum and incremental steps on a per product basis
 * Switch off quantity input for product types